Animiral/go-strength-model/README.md

 ## Filtering Games

 The `extractor` program provided in this repository searches through an archive of SGF files for suitable training games.
 Every eligible file is extracted to the dataset directory to a file path constructed from the game date specified in the SGF and the names of the players.
 Additionally, all SGF paths are printed to a CSV output file.
-Suitable games are no-handicap even 19x19 games with more than 5 seconds per move to think, have at least 20 moves played, were decided by either counting, resignation or timeout, and contain the string "ranked" (and not "unranked") in the GC property.
+Suitable games are no-handicap even 19x19 games with more than 5 seconds per move to think, have at least 20 moves played, no passes before move 50, were decided by either counting, resignation or timeout, and contain the string "ranked" (and not "unranked") in the GC property.

 The `extractor` must be compiled from its C++ sources, located in this repository in the `extractor` subdirectory.